 Hello!
 Thanks for sharing those questions, and I am sorry about the difficulty you are having with your child.

-Does she needs medication all the time or only in the maniac phase?
+medication all the time or only in the maniac phase?
 Generally we people who suffer from bipolar disorder need medication all the time.

 How I can work with her to recognize the symptoms of the maniac phase?
 If she believes she has this diagnosis, you can explain to her how this is a sign of imbalance and what the symptoms are.
 You clearly understand them very well.
 The being hunted by spiritual beings seems very scary, and she can use this as a clue that she is not in a good place.